PEXANE2/azure-docs.tr-tr/articles/active-directory/devices/hybrid-azuread-join-federated-domains.md

 manager: daveba
 ms.reviewer: sandeo
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 14565c7e499b04b9c41184111d6ddcc88fffac80
+ms.openlocfilehash: eb415d7434130c6ea2e7c9e2e11daccc657ddbf8
-ms.sourcegitcommit: cf36df8406d94c7b7b78a3aabc8c0b163226e1bc
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/09/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73883002"
+ms.locfileid: "74207651"
 ---
 # <a name="tutorial-configure-hybrid-azure-active-directory-join-for-federated-domains"></a>Öğretici: Federasyon etki alanları için hibrit Azure Active Directory'ye katılımı yapılandırma

-Kuruluşunuzdaki bir kullanıcı gibi, bir cihaz da korumak istediğiniz çekirdek kimliktir.
-Kaynaklarınızı istediğiniz zaman ve herhangi bir konumdan korumak için bir cihazın kimliğini kullanabilirsiniz.
-Aşağıdaki yöntemlerden birini kullanarak cihaz kimliklerini Azure Active Directory (Azure AD) içinde yöneterek, bu hedefi gerçekleştirebilirsiniz:
+Like a user in your organization, a device is a core identity you want to protect.
+You can use a device's identity to protect your resources at any time and from any location.
+You can accomplish this goal by bringing device identities and managing them in Azure Active Directory (Azure AD) by using one of the following methods:

 - Azure AD'ye katılım
 - Hibrit Azure AD'ye katılım
 - Azure AD kaydı

-Cihazlarınızı Azure AD 'ye getirmek, bulut ve şirket içi kaynaklarınız genelinde çoklu oturum açma (SSO) ile Kullanıcı üretkenliğini en üst düzeye çıkarır.
-Bulut ve şirket içi kaynaklarınız için aynı anda [koşullu erişimle](../active-directory-conditional-access-azure-portal.md) erişimi güvenli hale getirebilirsiniz.
+Bringing your devices to Azure AD maximizes user productivity through single sign-on (SSO) across your cloud and on-premises resources.
+You can secure access to your cloud and on-premises resources with [Conditional Access](../active-directory-conditional-access-azure-portal.md) at the same time.

-Federasyon ortamında, aşağıdaki gereksinimleri destekleyen bir kimlik sağlayıcısı olmalıdır.
-Active Directory Federasyon Hizmetleri (AD FS) (AD FS) kullanan bir Federasyon ortamınız varsa, aşağıdaki gereksinimler zaten desteklenmektedir.
+A federated environment should have an identity provider that supports the following requirements.
+If you have a federated environment using Active Directory Federation Services (AD FS), then the below requirements are already supported.

-- **Wiaormultiauthn talebi:** Bu talep, Windows alt düzey cihazlara yönelik karma Azure AD katılımı yapmak için gereklidir.
+- **WIAORMULTIAUTHN claim:** This claim is required to do hybrid Azure AD join for Windows down-level devices.
-- **WS-Trust protokolü:** Bu protokol, Azure AD ile Windows geçerli karma Azure AD 'ye katılmış cihazların kimliğini doğrulamak için gereklidir.
+- **WS-Trust protocol:** This protocol is required to authenticate Windows current hybrid Azure AD joined devices with Azure AD.
-  AD FS kullanırken, aşağıdaki WS-Trust uç noktalarını etkinleştirmeniz gerekir: `/adfs/services/trust/2005/windowstransport` `/adfs/services/trust/13/windowstransport` `/adfs/services/trust/2005/usernamemixed` `/adfs/services/trust/13/usernamemixed`
+  When you're using AD FS, you need to enable the following WS-Trust endpoints: `/adfs/services/trust/2005/windowstransport` `/adfs/services/trust/13/windowstransport` `/adfs/services/trust/2005/usernamemixed` `/adfs/services/trust/13/usernamemixed`